Welcome to the Department of Pediatrics Home

 - ETSUs College of Medicine/Department of Psychiatry and Behavioral Sciences

 - ETSU Department of Family Medicine Research Center

 - Regional Perinatal Center

 - St. Jude Children's Research Hospital

 We are actively expanding the scope and reach of services available for children so they can receive the highest quality of care as close to home as possible.
-We have recently recruited pediatric specialists in the following areas:
+We continue to recruit for pediatric specialists in the following areas:

-Which has also greatly enhanced our ability to meet our education mission.
+Our recent recruits have also greatly enhanced our ability to meet our education mission.
 We are also developing a Pediatric Global Health program to provide international and cross cultural experiences to our learners and faculty.
-Bringing together the strengths of a community-oriented University and Niswonger Childrens hospital allows us to support outstanding educational programs and to develop a comprehensive system of care for all children.
+Bringing together the strengths of a community-oriented University and Niswonger Children's Hospital allows us to support outstanding educational programs and to develop a comprehensive system of care for all children.
 I personally invite you to join us in making a difference in the lives of children in Appalachia.

 With Kindest Regards,

 The Department of Pediatrics, at Quillen College of Medicine, is dedicated to improving healthcare for children in Northeast Tennessee and the surrounding Appalachian Region.
 Our commitment extends to providing excellent education to our residents as well as medical students.
 The department consists of 24 full-time faculty, numerous adjunct clinical faculty, several staff and support personnel.
 The Quillen Pediatric Department offers a three year, fully accredited pediatric residency program.
 In addition to training our own residents, we also provide pediatric training for Quillen Family Medicine residents.
 For more information visit the Pediatric Residency Program.